 (Read about Dr. Hrabowski in Time Magazine: 10 Best College Presidents, World’s 100 Most Influential People.
 See Dr. Hrabowski talk about UMBC on 60 Minutes.
 Watch Dr. Hrabowski’s TED Talk.)
 Summer Horizons is co-sponsored by PROMISE AGEP and the Meyerhoff Graduate Fellows Program.
 The chair for the 2015 Summer Horizons program is Justine Johnson, Associate Director for the Meyerhoff grad program.

 - The 2015 program will begin at 9:00 AM and will end at 12 noon.
 (Registration and Seating will begin at 8:30)

 - Robert and Jane Meyerhoff Chemistry Building, Room 120

-- This event is FREE to the public.
+- This event is FREE to the public but (participants must register).

 - Justine Johnson, Associate Director, Meyerhoff Graduate Fellows Program

-- Funding and Elements of the Graduate School Application (GRE, Statement of Purpose, Letters)
+- Elements of the Graduate School Application: GRE, Transcripts, Letters of Recommendation, Statement of Purpose

 - All UMBC undergraduate students